Japan Summer Trip. Day 5: Takamatsu

 We had to wait a while until the taxi arrived for our next stop

-Our next stop is the Kankakei Ropeway, about 10 minutes, which runs through a gorge in Shodoshima Island.
+Our next stop is the Kankakei Ropeway, about 10 minutes away, which runs through a gorge in Shodoshima Island.

-In fact, the cable car packed with tourist
+In fact, the cable car packed with tourists.

 The arriving station

-Another view of the arriving station from the front side
+Here is another view of the arriving station, taken from the front side.

-Being the no 1 attraction in Shodoshima, suggested by Tripadvisor, it took some time for us to appreciate the Movie Village of 24-no-Hotomi.
-Haven't aware about the movie, however, this village does attract us with the setup.
-What's striking us is how an old Japanese village and old age Japanese school being built by the sea shore.
+Being the no. 1 attraction in Shodoshima, as suggested by Tripadvisor, it took some time for us to appreciate the Movie Village of 24-no-Hotomi.
+We weren't aware of the movie; however, this village does attract us with the setup.
+What's striking us is how an old Japanese village and an old-age Japanese school are being built by the seashore.

 I'm strong!

-This stream full with big fish, even it's jump to the air.
-Too bad I missed the chances to snap!
+This stream is full of big fish; they even jump in the air.
+Too bad I missed the chance to snap!

 With the 24-no-hotami actors